Sutera Harbour (Sutera Harbor) in Kota Kinabalu City

 store in Jesselton Point

-Pic: Jesselton Point has some shops where tourists can buy sunblock lotion, swimwear, sunglass, flip-flop, swimming float, soft drink, snacks, insect repellent, beach mat, souvenirs, etc.
+Pic: Jesselton Point has shops where tourists can buy sunblock, swimwear, sunglasses, flip-flops, swimming floats, soft drinks, snacks, insect repellent, beach mats, souvenirs, etc.

 Contact